Setting up JWT SSO

 The same generated Client secret will not be available when you revisit this section.
 If required, the client's secret must be regenerated.

-The JWT configuration page with all the data will be available now.
+The JWT configuration page with all the data is now available.

 After a JWT is created, the JWT configuration page will be visible.

-• Set up your application: Copy the Client ID, Callback URL, Code generation URL, Client secret and paste it into the appropriate fields in the client application
+• Set up your application: Copy the Client ID, Callback URL, Code generation URL, Client secret, and paste them into the appropriate fields in the client application

 image.png